telerik/ajax-docs/controls/grid/how-to/Filtering/filter-by-listtextfield-for-griddropdowncolumn.md

 * Use **GridTemplateColumn** instead of **GridDropDownColumn**.
 You can add a **DropDownList** in its **EditItemTemplate** to simulate the **GridDropDownColumn**.

->note As RadGrid can only be filtered by fields in its DataSource, these work arounds are only valid when the ListTextField of the GridDropDownColumn is a field from the control's assigned data source.
+>tip As RadGrid can only be filtered by fields in its DataSource, these work arounds are only valid when the ListTextField of the GridDropDownColumn is a field from the control's assigned data source.
 >